 Making things go from bad to OH MY GOD THIS IS GOING TO KILL ME!!!!!

-Why choose to let this be your everyday experience?
+Don’t choose to let this be your daily experience

 What does it look like to take care of ourselves so that we have more enough energy, care, time and love for others that we want to work with?